camunda/camunda-docs-static/enterprise/content/announcement.md

 * End of Support for Camunda RPA Bridge
 * End of Support for XSLT script engine
 * End of Support for Velocity.
-XQuey Script Engines
+XQuery Script Engines
 * End of Support for Standalone Web Application Distribution Note that this does not affect previous Camunda versions, i.e. 7.19 and before.